 The image above was a timed exposure of several seconds made on 4×5 film after the sun had set.
 One of Velvia’s characteristics with long exposures is to develop a purplish magenta colour cast.
-For comparison I have included an image made on Velvia just before sunset (below).
-You can see how different the colour temperature is recorded by the same film type.

 Lake Clifton Thrombolites Yalgorup National Park has been published in the 2015 Australian Conservation Foundation Diary.
 By purchasing it directly from Rob Blakers’ web site you can support the Australian Conservation Foundation and enjoy a yearly supply of wonderful photographs of Australia’s national parks.